Spanish immigration to Cuba: Religion

-The Cathedral Basilica of Santiago de Cuba.
+The Cathedral Basilica of Santiago de Cuba The first church in Cuba was built in 1514.

 Cuba is traditionally a Catholic country.
 The Roman Catholic religion was brought to Cuba by Spanish colonialists at the beginning of the 16th century, is the most prevalent professed faith.
 After the revolution, Cuba became an officially atheistic state and restricted religious practice.
 Since the Fourth Cuban Communist Party Congress in 1991, restrictions have been eased and, according to the National Catholic Observer, direct challenges by state institutions to the right to religion have all but disappeared, though the church still faces restrictions of written and electronic communication, and can only accept donations from state-approved funding sources.
 The Roman Catholic Church is made up of the Cuban Catholic Bishops' Conference (COCC), led by Juan García Rodríguez since 2016, Cardinal Archbishop of Havana.

 The Roman Catholic Church estimates that 60 percent of the population is Catholic.
 But the Catholic Church is subject to government restrictions, and it is not allowed to have its own schools or media.

 According to statistics, Catholics represent 71.79% of Havana's population, 69.24% Matanzas, 63.15% Camagüey and Santiago de Cuba having the lowest percentage of Catholics at 23.81%.